HTTP-RPC/Kilo/README.md

 ```

 ## CSVEncoder and CSVDecoder
 The `CSVEncoder` class can be used to serialize a sequence of map values to CSV.
 For example, the following code could be used to export the month/day list from the previous example as CSV.
-The string values passed to the constructor represent the columns in the output document and the map keys to which those columns correspond:
+The string values passed to the constructor represent both the columns in the output document and the map keys to which those columns correspond:

 ```java
 var csvEncoder = new CSVEncoder(listOf("name", "days"));